dmytyk/TheArk/README.md

 <h1>Inventory Project using an Access Point Web Interface with a Barcode Scanner</h1>

+I created a YouTube video that provides additional details and a demonstration, the Link is: [The Ark Video](https://www.youtube.com/watch?v=oKCXiYc311A&t=149s)

 The Ark uses 4 key components an Arduino MKR1010 controller, Arduino MKR MEM Shield (with 16GB SD card formatted as FAT32), BT 2D Barcode Scanner and a Micro Type B to USB Female Hub cable.
 A prototype was constructed:

 ![Prototype](/Images/Prototype.jpg)